The noble history of grissini

-Native to Turin, the bustling capital of the northern Italian region of Piedmont, grissini, symbolise the long, irregular shaped and irresistibly crunchy breadsticks.
+Native to Turin, the bustling capital of the northern Italian region of Piedmont, grissini are long, irregular shaped and irresistibly crunchy breadsticks.
 Their origin date back to the end of the 17th century where it is said local baker, Antonio Brunero, was commissioned by the court doctor to create a bread which could be easily digested for the young Duke Vittorio Amedeo II of Savoy who suffered from health problems.
 The grissini were a monumental success and became a favourite staple among the Torinesi, with the rest of Italy being graced with grissini later down the line.

 Amid the most fervent grissini fans was Napoleon Bonaparte, whose fandom extended to him founding a stagecoach service between Turin and Paris at the beginning of the 19th century.
 Its prime objective being to deliver “les petit batons de Turin” to the military leader’s front door.

 Nowadays grissini are widely enjoyed as a satisfyingly savoury antipasto, occasionally wrapped in prosciutto di parma (parma ham) for extra salty indulgence, to be eaten alongside a delightfully fresh aperitivo beverage, such as the honourable Campari Spritz, another invention made within the Piedmont borders.

 - 1 ¾ teaspoons of active dry yeast